jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 * ~2:05 How does the podcast host define a shell script?
 * ~2:23 Shell scripts are the key to what?
 * ~3:28 When did Ken Thompson release his shell and what was it missing?
-* ~3:45 What year was shell scripting come into existence?
+* ~3:45 What year did shell scripting come into existence?
 * ~4:27 What was the shell that became the AT&T UNIX standard shell?
 * ~5:53 The Bourne Shell was licensed and owned by whom?
 * ~7:59 Why was Brian Fox the perfect person to develop the Bash Shell?
 * ~9:30 How long did it take to create the Bash shell and what was difficult about this?
-* ~12:02 What did Brian accidentally do to the Bash Shell?
+* ~12:02 What did Brian accidentally do to the Bash Shell code?
 * ~14:48 What was the other shell released one month before Bash?
 * ~15:19 When was GNU Bash released?
 * ~18:40 What was the released/intended purpose of GNU Bash?